| |

 Wensum threads and winds through the low hills,

-cutting off from each other villages that are
+cutting off from each other villages which are

 The